The Exact WKB analysis for asymmetric scalar preheating: Conclusions and discussions

 \section{Conclusions and discussions}

+In this paper, we have analyzed the mechanism of matter-antimatter asymmetry generation during preheating when CP is broken.
+We found that interference between different Stokes phenomena is an important factor in asymmetry generation.
+This criterion is the main result of this paper.
+To the best of our knowledge, this is the first paper to point out that interference between different Stokes phenomena is crucial for the asymmetry in dynamical particle production.
+Although the model considered in this paper is very simple, we believe it has the essential properties of dynamical particle production with CP-violating interactions.

-In this paper, we have analyzed the mechanism of matter-antimatter asymmetry production during preheating when CP is violated.
-In our analysis, the quantization given by Eq.(\ref{eq-q-comp}) is not valid during the transition process.
-Then the particle production is discussed using the original creation and annihilation operators of the real fields $\varphi_1$ and $\varphi_2$.
-What makes the analysis difficult is the 4th-order differential equation which appears after decoupling.
-To analyze the higher-order differential equation, we used the EWKB analysis.
+In our analysis, the quantization given by Eq.(\ref{eq-q-comp}) does not hold for the transition process.
+Therefore, we discussed particle generation using the original creation and annihilation operators of the real fields $\varphi_1$ and $\varphi_2$.
+What makes the analysis difficult is the fourth-order differential equation that appears after decoupling the simultaneous differential equations.
+This equation is so complex that we had to carefully pick out the essential elements that describe the physics.
+We followed the analysis of the multi-level Landau-Zener model.

-The EWKB analysis considers the Borel resummation, and the Stokes lines are describing the global structure (i.e, the connection formulae of the asymptotic solutions).
-For the higher-order differential equations, the global consistency requires new stokes lines and virtual turning points.
-What is important for physics is whether these ``new'' objects are changing particle production or not.
-For our calculation, we had to draw a structure of the Stokes lines to understand which Stokes lines are responsible for the Bogoliubov transformation of the model.
-Fortunately, the new Stokes lines are all dotted on the real-time axis, and the conventional local expansion is possible for the calculation.
-We have seen that the situation is the same as the multi-level Landau-Zener transition.
-The local expansion generically gives a scattering with an inverted quadratic potential and the basic calculation of the local system is almost the same as the conventional preheating scenario or the Landau-Zener transition.
+The EWKB analysis considers the Borel resummation, and its Stokes lines describe the global structure (i.e, the connection formulae).
+Higher-order differential equations require new Stokes lines and virtual turning points for global consistency.
+The key questions for physics are (1) what Stokes phenomena are responsible for (asymmetric) particle production, and (2) whether the ``new'' objects in the higher-order differential equation are changing the traditional particle production scenario.
+We then identified the Stokes phenomena responsible for the asymmetry.
+The matter-antimatter asymmetry requires mixing between the asymptotic solutions of $\varphi_1$ and $\varphi_2$, which is possible only when $\Lambda_I$ exists.
+For our calculations, we had to draw a structure of the Stokes lines in order to understand which Stokes lines are responsible for the Bogoliubov transformation of the model.
+Unfortunately, at least in the simple model considered in this paper, all new Stokes lines are drawn as dotted lines on the real-time axis and play no significant role in physics.

-The matter-antimatter asymmetry requires mixing between the asymptotic solutions of $\varphi_1$ and $\varphi_2$, which is possible only if $\Lambda_I(t)$ is significant.
+We have used the idea that the situation near particle production is similar to the Landau-Zener transition; the MTP gives a simple connection matrix, which is a simple and straightforward way to calculate the local system.
+The basic calculations for the local system are similar to the conventional preheating scenario or the Landau-Zener transition.